Wednesday, 2 April 2025

 The report also highlighted the emergence of new ransomware families, such as Mallox and Underground Team, indicating a growing number of threat actors in the industry.
 Additionally, well-known ransomware groups like Black Basta and BlackSuit continue to cause significant disruptions for organisations.

 Technology firms are particularly vulnerable to these attacks due to their extensive digital assets and critical infrastructure.
-These companies cannot afford prolonged downtime and are often more willing to pay ransom demands to operations quickly.
+These companies cannot afford prolonged downtime and are often more willing to pay ransom demands to resume operations quickly.
 Moreover, tech firms are frequently viewed as entry points to other industries.

 In the past three months, 24% of all engagements involved tech firms, closely followed by the healthcare, pharmaceutical, and retail sectors.
 Attacks on tech firms have risen by 30% quarter-on-quarter.